minetest-mods/smartfs/README.md

 * New elements: Includes a toggle button

 License: WTFPL
-To install this library, place the smartfs.lua file in your mod and then include it (dofile).
-There is an init.lua file in the download that shows you how to do this.

 #Using Smart Formspec
 Smartfs provides 2nd generation Minetest forms to replace clunky formspec strings.
 Each smartfs form is a container filled with GUI elements.
 A number of default elements are included with smartfs, but modders can also define their own custom elements.
 This document describes the basic usage of the smartfs API.